 Setting pricing ranges

-From there you'll be able to add a new variable.
-First, click on the ➕ to add a new one.
+Step 3.
+From there, click on the ➕ to add a new variable to your library.

-So, for example, let's say you want to add an option for your client to choose Bananas in their quote.
-You want the price for purchases under 100 to be $1.25 each.
-For purchases between 100 and 500 they'll be $1 each.
-And for purchases over 501 bananas, they'll be $0.75 each.
+So, for example, let's say you want to offer variable pricing on Bananas in this quote.
+For purchases under 100 bananas, you want to change $1.75 each.
+For purchases between 100 and 500, bananas are $1.50 each.
+And for purchases over 500 bananas, you'll charge $1.00 each.
 Your range would look like this:

-Once you have at least 1 variable in your library in your quote add a variable option.
+Once you have at least 1 variable saved in your library, you can start adding variable lines to quotes.

 What your client sees

-When your client views your proposal with a variable item, they'll be able to select it (if you made it optional) and then they can click into the unit field to bring up the selector.
-As they increase the number of units between your minimum and maximum they'll see the price decrease.
+When your client views your proposal with a variable item, they'll be able to click on the Quantity field and then use the slider to choose a quantity.
+As they increase the number of units, they'll see the unit price decrease.